eko-071/ghdir/README.md

 - `--include GLOB` — only download files matching this glob (repeatable)
 - `--exclude GLOB` — skip files matching this glob (repeatable)
 - `--max-size SIZE` — skip files larger than `SIZE` (e.g. `50M`, `1.5G`)
+- `--force` — re-download everything, even files that are already up to date
 - `--version` — print the installed version and exit

 Some examples: